clue1ess/xv6/explanation/explanation_xv6.md

             SEG_ASM(STA_W, 0x0, 0xffffffff)
             has base = 0 and limit = 0xffffffff permissions = write(STA_W)

-        Q%%. why code and data has same mapping 0 to limit?

 4. Enter protected mode.
     set protected enabled bit in control registor #0 (CR0)
     Note: There are control registore required by processor CR0 - CR4.
-Each CR has different and special meaning to each bit.
+Each bit in CR has different and special meaning.
 5. Enter 32 bit mode using ljmp to start32 as cs caanot be modified directly. selector has 13 bit index, 1 bit whether it is LDT or GDT(leave it), 2 bits for priviledge level. ljmp cs:ip